-The interview is used to determine the suitability of the candidate from both the University's and the candidate's perspective.
+The interview determines the candidate's suitability from the University's and the candidate's perspective.
 All candidates should be asked the same set of defined questions and internal and external candidates should be treated equally.
 In addition to any handwritten notes, the interview report, created to assess and compare the candidates, should be used during the interview process.